Commercial Retail Roofing

-Commercial retail buildings in the greater Phoenix area usually consist of 2 types of roofs – Sloped Roofs and Flat Roofs.
-When considering the type to install on your commercial retail roof, there are advantages and disadvantages to both that you'll need to consider:
+Commercial retail roofing in the greater Phoenix area usually consist of 2 types of roofs – Sloped Roofs and Flat Roofs.
+When considering the type of commercial retail roofing to use, there are advantages and disadvantages to both that you’ll need to consider:

 Sloped Roofing Systems

 If your retail building has a sloped roof, it will use gravity to shed water from it.
 There are several different types and materials for sloped roofs that you will need to compare before making your choice.

 Shingle roofs have individual shingles that use either organic or fiberglass materials in their construction.
 Organic asphalt shingles have been around much longer, but the most popular type now is the fiberglass reinforced variety, due to a much wider variety of colors and styles, along with a warranty that is usually longer.

 Opposed to asphalt shingles, these are made with a fiberglass mat, with top-and-bottom layers of asphalt and mineral granules.
 Fiberglass shingles are more fire resistant, with a Class A rating than organic shingles, which carry a Class C rating.
 This could result in better rates from your property insurance policy.

 Both organic and fiberglass shingles come in a wide variety of styles and colors, some of them even textured, to make your building aesthetically pleasing.
 You do want to make sure, however, that whichever shingle you choose, complies with the American Society for Testing and Materials (ASTM) standards.